exinmusic/tama_on_research/README.md

 # Talk to modern Tamagotchis w/ Standard BLE Libraries

-This software proves that the Tamagotchi ON uses vanilla BLE, and demos this using Python.
+Software as a proof that the Tamagotchi ON uses vanilla BLE and replay attacks are possible.
+Demo currently in Python.